But when they knew that he was a Jew, all with one voice, for about the space of two hours cried out, ‘Great is Diana of the Ephesians’.

 “Therefore, as a twenty-first-century discourse, Christian theology must take its bearings from the Christian theological languages and practices that arise from the lived Christian worlds of dark peoples in modernity and how such peoples reclaimed (and in their own ways salvaged) the language of Christianity, and thus Christian theology, from being a discourse of death — their death.
 This is the language and practices by which dark people, insofar as many of them comported themselves as Christian subjects in the world, have imagined and performed a way of being in the world beyond the pseudotheological containment of whiteness.
 To the extent that they have done this, they mark out a different trajectory for theology as a discourse.
 The language and practices therefore, of dark people who have lived into a Christian imagination can no longer be deemed theologically irrelevant nor made invisible, which is what white intellectuals in the theological academy have tended to do.”
 J. Kameron Carter, Race, A Theological Account (Oxford University Press, 2008), p.
 378.”

-Your right.
+Your right: You are right.
 Being loved is complicated.
 This explicit representation ain’t right in so many ways.
 Lord, give us an eye of repentance, provide us a godly perspective on changing the total direction of our lives, give us the faith to carry out the good decision of turning away from our old ways and to commit ourselves to your way.
 O God, hear me, search and try me, see if there be any hurtful way in me, see if any part of me still cherishes a way of pain that another must travel.
 Lead me Lord in the everlasting way, and deliver me from evil.

 Help us Lord turn from the hate we trade in using the loves that please which we ply, practice and perform: that we fold together — complicare — take them Lord and make them your love, your desire (Matthew 10:37; Luke 14:26; John 12:23-26; 17:24).
 What we fold together the Lord Jesus, He Himself, holds together.
 He guards, protects and looks after us together.
 He gives us His grace to graze upon together.
 He takes delight in us gazing upon Him together — seeing Him in one another until He appears, knowing when He does we shall be like Him, because we shall see Him just as He is.
 Together we will serve Him; and we shall see His face, and His name shall be on our foreheads…because the Lord God shall illumine us; and we shall reign forever and ever.
 Come, Lord Jesus.
 The grace of the Lord Jesus be with all the saints [together].
 Amen.